awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

    $ amplify configure

-Check the minimum requirements for your development environment.
+Minimum requirements for your development environment are as follows.

     .. container:: option